jiajunhua/ildoonet-tf-pose-estimation/README.md

 # tf-openpose

-Openpose from CMU implemented using Tensorflow.
-It also provides several variants that have made some changes to the network structure for **real-time processing on the CPU.**
+'Openpose' for human pose estimation have been implemented using Tensorflow.
+It also provides several variants that have made some changes to the network structure for **real-time processing on the CPU or low-power embedded devices.**

 Original Repo(Caffe) : https://github.com/CMU-Perceptual-Computing-Lab/openpose